-H. For doctoral programs, list the accreditation agencies and learned societies that would be concerned with corresponding bachelor's or master's programs associated with the
+H. For doctoral programs, list the accreditation agencies and learned societies that would be concerned with corresponding bachelor's or master's programs associated with the proposed program.
+Are the programs accredited?
+If not, why?

 I. Briefly describe the anticipated delivery system for the proposed program (e.g., traditional delivery on main campus; traditional delivery at branch campuses or centers; or nontraditional delivery such as distance or distributed learning, self-paced instruction, or external degree programs).
 If the proposed delivery system will require specialized services or greater than normal financial support, include projected costs in Table 2.
 Provide a narrative describing the feasibility of delivering the proposed program through collaboration with other universities, both public and private.
 Cite specific queries made of other institutions with respect to shared courses, distance/distributed learning technologies, and joint-use facilities for research or internships.